kwakubiney/lexi.ai/README.md

 # Lexi.ai

-A smart AI-powered vocabulary tutor extension that helps you master new words through active usage and spaced repetition.
+An AI-powered vocabulary tutor extension that helps you master new words through active usage and spaced repetition.

 ## Features

 - **Active Learning**: Don't just memorize definitions.
 Write sentences using new words and get instant AI feedback.

-- **AI Evaluation**: Advanced AI rates your usage, provides corrections, and suggests better examples.
+- **AI Evaluation**: AI rates your usage, provides corrections, and suggests better examples.

 - **Spaced Repetition**: Built-in SRS (SM-2 algorithm) ensures you review words at the perfect time.